The first service begins at 8:45 and the second begins at 10:45. This allows ample time for sanitization between services.

 We assume that if a person is not feeling well that they will not come to the church building.
 However, because anyone who walks into a church could be an asymptomatic spreader, we will seek to set up a system to collect information for all participants, recording name, contact information and where each person is seated.
 We know that speed is of the essence when it comes to contact identification and tracing.

-We are processing this decision.
 Though our nursery will be sanitized, we will not be staffing the nursery in the immediate future.
 Parents with children are very welcome to join us in the sanctuary for our worship service.
 If a child becomes unruly, we encourage parents to utilize the foyer, quiet room and nursery as needed.